ADU Zoning Ordinance Amendment

 Draft Ordinance

 The Draft ADU Zoning Ordinance Amendment was available for public review from September 12, 2025, to October 13, 2025.
-Staff will continue to collect community feedback all the way up to the Board of Supervisors Hearing in early in 2026.
+Staff continued to collect community feedback all the way up to the Board of Supervisors Hearing on March 4, 2026.

-Please note that the Draft Ordinance includes programmatic options (language in blue) which may be directed by the Board of Supervisors.
+Please note that the Draft Ordinance included programmatic options (language in blue) which the Board of Supervisors considered.
 A Public Input Guide was developed to help the public understand how to provide feedback on these areas.
-Below please find the materials:
+Those draft materials can be found here:

 If you have any questions related to any information provided in this document, please reach out to Enrique Flores or Amber Jagers at PDS.LongRangePlanning@sdcounty.ca.gov, or by phone: (858) 505-6677.
-You may also request to schedule a meeting with county staff to further discuss the materials available for public review.
+You may also request to schedule a meeting with county staff to further discuss the materials.

 To stay informed of future Public Hearings related to this project, please subscribe to the mailing list.